 Please see a link below to information regarding Planning Permission.
 PLEASE NOTE: we canot warrant the accuracy of information on this link NOR can we state that it applies to any given area:

-Building Regulations in our experience, are NOT as onerous as may be imagined and most Log Cabins on this web site DO NOT require Building Regulations.
+Building Regulations in our experience, are NOT as onerous as may be imagined and most Log Cabins on this web site DO NOT require Building Regulations although that can depend on the use of the building.
 As a general guideline, Log Cabins with a floor area of less than 30 square metres which DO NOT require Planning Permission - do not need to comply with Building Regulations.
 This includes most of the Log Cabins and Garden Offices that are on this web site - However - there are exceptions: If the internal floor area exceeds 30m² or any part of the building is within 1m of the boundary, then building regulations approval will be required.
 If the building is to be temporary (temporary means not there for more than 28 days) then no regulations apply.

 Please feel free to contact us to discuss any aspect of our Log Cabins including in relation to Planning Permission and Building Regulations.
 We have broad experience and even though our advice is unqualified and may not be complete, nevertheless talking through any project that you have in mind may well be worthwhile.